embold/embold-github-action/README.md

 ### `emboldRepoUid`

-**Required** Repository UID of the Embold repository where the results will be published
+**Required** Repository UID of the Embold repository where the results will be published.
+[How to get your repository UID?](https://docs.embold.io/projects-repositories/#get-repository-uid)

 ### `scannerDownloadUrl`